DeveloperWil/Change-Product-Author-for-WooCommerce/readme.txt

 Requires at least: 5.6
 Requires PHP: 5.6
 Requires Plugins: woocommerce
+WC requires at least: 7.0
+WC tested up to: 9.0.2
 Tested up to: 6.6
 Stable tag: 1.0.2
 License: GPLv2 or later